zelanko/sql-docs.ja-jp/docs/relational-databases/in-memory-oltp/implementing-update-with-from-or-subqueries.md

         WITH (MEMORY_OPTIMIZED = ON);
     go
     -----------------------------
-    <a name="---trigger-that-contains-the-workaround-for-update-with-from"></a>-- FROM を使用する UPDATE に対する回避策を含むトリガー
+    -- trigger that contains the workaround for UPDATE with FROM
     -----------------------------

     CREATE TRIGGER dbo.tr_a_u_Table1
         ON dbo.Table1
         WITH NATIVE_COMPILATION, SCHEMABINDING
-        更新後に
+        AFTER UPDATE
+    AS
-    AS BEGIN ATOMIC WITH
+    BEGIN ATOMIC WITH
         (
         TRANSACTION ISOLATION LEVEL = SNAPSHOT,
         LANGUAGE = N'us_english'